Business

 RdL: You produce an impressive range of musical instruments.
 What special instruments do you produce?

-NBSpecial instruments include violins, violas, violoncellos, master double basses, classical concert guitars, master naiolas and the harpsichord, which is the most complex instrument we make.
+NB: Special instruments include violins, violas, violoncellos, double basses, concert classical guitars, concert grand harpsichords, and the harpsichord, which is the most complex instrument we make.

 RdL: Why do you think your customers choose you?

-NB: Customers prefer us primarily for the sound quality and then for the decent price we sell for.
-Our factory is currently the largest in Europe and is well known on the foreign market.
+NB: Customers prefer us first of all for the acoustic quality and then for the decent price we sell at.
+Our factory, at the moment, is well rated on the foreign market as the biggest in Europe.

-RdL: I understand you also execute commissions for artists.
+RdL: I understand that you also perform commissions for artists.
 Can you give me some names of artists for whom you have worked on musical instruments?

 Among the artists for whom I made wind instruments I can mention Gheorghe Zamfir, Radu Simion and Cornelia Tihon.

 RdL: How to choose wood for musical instruments?
-Is it different depending on the instrument?
-What is the secret of sound?
+Is it different for each instrument?
+What is the secret of the sound?

-NB: Wood for the construction of musical instruments must have a homogeneous structure and be free of any defects.
+NB: Wood for the construction of musical instruments must have a homogeneous structure and be free from any defects.

-Drying must be slow to avoid internal tension.
-And there is something else, very important: in order to correspond as well as possible acoustically it must be old and the annual rings as regular as possible.
+Its drying must be slow to avoid internal tensions.
+And there's something else, very important: in order to be acoustically as good as possible, it must be old and the annual rings as regular as possible.

 RdL: Can two violins that we see as identical sound different?

-NB: No two instruments can ever be made with the same acoustics precisely because of the large number of factors that contribute to the resonance of the instrument.
+NB: You can never realize 2 instruments with the same acoustics precisely because of the large number of factors that contribute to the resonance of the instrument.

-RdL: Did famous luthiers used to exist, for example Stradivarius?
+RdL: In the old days were there famous luthiers, for example Stradivarius?
 Do we have them?

-NB: The factory, over its 65 years of existence, has created many musical instrument makers, some of whom are now working on their own in the workshops in Reghin.
+NBThe factory, during its 65 years of existence, has created many makers of musical instruments, some of whom are now working on their own in the workshops in Reghin.

-RdL: How would you sum up, in one sentence, your current relationship with the factory and musical instruments?
+RdL: How would you summarize your current relationship with the factory and musical instruments in one sentence?

-NB: First of all I feel obliged to thank my parents and teachers who have shaped and qualified me.
-I also cannot overlook the understanding and kindness of my family who have supported me to achieve such a great performance.
+NB: First of all I feel obliged to thank my parents and teachers who have molded and qualified me.
+Also, I cannot overlook the understanding and goodwill of my family who supported me to achieve such performances.
 The principle is also true here: 'Man sanctifies place'.

 About the author